igorski/MWEngine/README.md

 MWEngine is..
 =============

 ...an audio engine for Android written in C++, using OpenSL for low latency performance.
-As used by MikroWave.
+The engine has been written for the MikroWave synth/sequencing-application.

+The engine provides an architecture that allows you to work with audio within a musical context (i.e.: tempo synced sequencing working within time signatures, multi-channel output of either (live) synthesized audio or sample based-playback).
+It is easy to extend the base classes for your custom audio generating mayhem.

 ### Build instructions